Rob Refsnyder Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 11th-ranked team ERA across all MLB pitching staffs (3.95).
+- The Marlins have a 3.93 team ERA that ranks 10th among all league pitching staffs.

-- Marlins pitchers combine to allow 79 home runs (one per game), the fifth-fewest in the league.
+- Marlins pitchers combine to surrender the sixth-fewest home runs in baseball (80 total, one per game).

-- The Marlins are sending Garrett (3-2) to the mound to make his 15th start of the season.
-He is 3-2 with a 3.64 ERA and 90 strikeouts through 76 2/3 innings pitched.
+- The Marlins are sending Luzardo (6-5) to the mound to make his 17th start of the season.
+He is 6-5 with a 3.77 ERA and 103 strikeouts through 90 2/3 innings pitched.

-- The left-hander last appeared on Thursday against the Pittsburgh Pirates, when he threw seven innings, allowing one earned run while giving up three hits.
+- The lefty last appeared on Friday against the Pittsburgh Pirates, when he tossed seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.